Bollob\'as type theorems for hemi-bundled two families: Introduction

 \begin{theorem} Let $\{(A_i,B_i)\}_{i=1}^m$ be a collection of pairs of sets such that for every $1\leq i\leq m$, $|A_i|=a_i \leq|B_i|=b_i$.
 Suppose that for some $t\geq 0$, \begin{itemize} \item $|A_i\cap A_j|>t$ for all $1\leq i,j\leq m,$ \item $|A_i\cap B_i|\leq t$ for all $1\leq i\leq m,$ \item $|A_i\cap B_j|>t$ for all $1\leq i<j \leq m,$ \item $a_i+b_i = N$ for all $1\leq i \leq m$ and some positive integer $N$, with $a_1\leq a_2\leq \ldots\leq a_m$. \end{itemize} Then

 \end{theorem}

-Theorem \ref{setint} can be viewed as a threshold version of a recent conjecture proposed by Gerbner et. al \cite{GKMNPTX2019} (see Conjecture 2.4 in \cite{GKMNPTX2019} and this conjecture follows from Theorem \ref{setint} by taking $t=0$ and $a_i=a,~b_i=b$, for all $1\leq i\leq m$) during their study about set systems related to a house allocation problem.
+By taking $t=0$, $a_i=a$ and $b_i=b$ for all $1\leq i\leq m$, Theorem ~\ref{setint} has affirmed a recent conjecture proposed by Gerbner \emph{et al.} [10, Conjecture 2.4] during their study about set systems related to a house allocation problem.
+So Theorem ~\ref{setint} can be viewed as a threshold version of Conjecture 2.4 in \cite{GKMNPTX2019}.